 Okay, so you won’t be just submitting your weekly shop receipts.
 But after 2 months, I have reached a grand total of 500 coins.
 That means I should reach £5 after 6 months.
 On average, I spend around 5 minutes per week faffing around with the app.
 It doesn’t sound like much, but over a 6 month period, that’s around 2 hours.
 So expect to earn around £2.50 per hour from this app.

 My Receipt Hog review conclusion

 I hate to say it, but this is one to avoid.
-You’ll be pleased to know that Receipt Hog is a legit app and not a scam, but it takes a lot of work.
+You’ll be pleased to know that Receipt Hog is not a scam, but it takes a lot of work.
 The amount of effort needed for the rewards you gain is just not worth it.
 There are better money making apps out there that can earn you far more.

 If you want to brave it and make up your own mind, visit the Receipt Hog website.